Factor of iid's through stochastic domination

 \begin{theorem} Let $G$ be a unimodular random graph that is almost surely recurrent.
 Then the USF of $G$ is a factor of iid. \end{theorem}

 The theorem is a part of Corollary \ref{usf_amen}.
 The full proof is given in Section \ref{sec.usf}.

 We mention that the question whether the Free Uniform Spanning Forest is a factor of iid in full generality is open.
-It is of special importance, because of its connections to the fixed-price conjecture.
-See \cite{HP} for details.
+It is of special importance, because of its connections to the fixed-price conjecture (as explained e.g. in \cite{HP}).

 A special class of fiid processes is formed by those where the factor labelling of a vertex can be determined without any error from a large enough neighborhood of that vertex, where the size of the necessary neighborhood possibly depends on the iid labels in it, similarly to how stopping times are defined.
 Such fiid processes are called finitary factor of iid or ffiid.
 A further restriction is when the iid labels are not Lebesgue [0,1], but rather we have a constant number of random bits on every vertex.
 A finitary factor from such an iid labelling is called a finite-valued finitary factor of iid.